What happens at the hospital before the CABG procedure?

 general anesthesia through your IV line to put you to

 sleep.
-After you become unconscious, which happens quickly, a small tube called
+After you fall asleep, which happens quickly, a small tube called

 catheter will be placed through the opening of your

-penis or female urinary tract (urethra) and into your bladder.
+urethra (the opening of the penis or the female urinary tract) and into your bladder.
 The free end of

-the catheter will then be hooked up to a plastic bag that will collect
+the catheter will then be hooked up to a bag that will collect

-If your surgeon plans on using pieces of your leg veins to create the
+If your surgeon plans to use parts of your leg veins for the

-bypass grafts on your coronary arteries, your legs may be placed in a frog
+bypass grafts, your legs may be placed in a frog

 position, with the soles of your feet placed together and knees spread apart.